nuprl/CanItEdit/benchmark/README.md

 ## Generating completions

 To generate completions, you can use the `generate_completions.py` script.
-It takes a `--model` parameter that specifies the model to use, and a `--model-type` parameter that specifies the type of the model, for example `codellama` or `starcoder`.
+It takes a `--model` parameter that specifies the model to use, and a `--model-type` parameter that specifies the type of the model, for example `direct` or `starcoder`.
 The `--model-type` parameter mostly control the kind of prompt that is used to generate the completions.
-To evaluate the EditCoder model, teh `--model-type` parameter should be set to `codellama`.
+To evaluate the EditCoder model, the `--model-type` parameter should be set to `direct`.
 There is also `--output-dir` parameter, which points to the output directory where the completions will be saved.
 Other parameters can be found by running `python generate_completions.py --help`.